someobserver/recurgence/mirror/backside/index.md

 ---

-and when that happens? when your heart starts to pound with a flash of vertigo
+and when that happens? when your heart starts to pound with a flash of vertigo?

 **Don't be alarmed by a mirror made of math.**